 Among the clean energy sources that are most prevalent, solar ranks second behind wind power.
 The number of solar installations has increased year over year in New Mexico for the past decade, and it’s likely that the market for solar energy systems will continue to grow in the future.
 With that being said, there’s no guarantee that solar will overtake wind power in popularity.

 There are many benefits you’ll enjoy when you convert your home to solar power in New Mexico, all of which make going solar more appealing.
 We’ll discuss the most appealing upsides of installing solar panels below.

 New Mexico is a fairly solar-friendly state that provides several incentives to homeowners to entice them to convert to solar power.
-One of the most appealing financial incentives is the federal solar investment tax credit (ITC), which is a tax incentive in the amount of 26% of your total system cost.
-In New Mexico, this averages around $4,878, and this amount gets credited to your federal income tax liability for the year your system is installed.
+One of the most appealing financial incentives is the federal solar investment tax credit (ITC), which is a tax incentive in the amount of 30% of your total system expense.
+In New Mexico, this averages around $5,628, and this amount gets credited to your federal income tax liability for the year your system is installed.
 There are some other New Mexico solar incentives are listed below:

 While many of the benefits come in the form of financial incentives, there are also some environmental upsides you’ll enjoy when you go solar.
 Converting to solar panels means you’ll reduce your carbon footprint and your reliance on fossil fuels.
 You will also contribute less to pollution, and the energy independence you gain will help you avoid electricity rate hikes in the future.

 Even once you determine that solar is a good fit for your home, there are some things you will need to think about and some important decisions to make.
 We’ll discuss these additional considerations below.